inbouto/EveFleetSetups/Wormhole-mining.md

 It is also imperative that all fleet members be deeply familiar with the different phases of operations, as well as fleet formations and setups.

 ## Glossary
-"*Wormhole*": the anomaly that can be probed down which leads to a new system "*K-Space*": "normal" space, which includes all of high-sec, low-sec and nullsec.
+"*Wormhole*": the anomaly that can be probed down which leads to a new system<br>
+"*K-Space*": "normal" space, which includes all of high-sec, low-sec and nullsec.<br>
 "*J-Space*": sometimes called "wormhole" space.
-Includes all systems only accessible through wormholes.
+Includes all systems only accessible through wormholes.<br>

 A "Wormhole" describes the connection between J-Space systems, not the systems themselves.
 Fleet commanders are invited to enforce strict nomenclature to avoid confusion for fleet members.